 Here, a small piece of the introduction of the article is used as the body of the email.

 A call to action then guides subscribers to click the big pink button that spans the entire width of the email.

 By giving subscribers the exact intro from your article, you can pump out content emails that much faster since you won’t have to come up with two introductions (one for the article and one for the email).

 You can even trim down how much of the introduction you share.
-If you can find a nice break in the content that leaves your subscribers wanting more, cut your email here and add your call to action button so they’ll be inclined to click on.
+If you can find a nice break in the content that leaves your subscribers wanting more, cut your email there and add your call to action button so they’ll be inclined to click on it.